yxnc/backdash-macro/README.md

 ## Prerequirements

-In order to actually run the script, you would need [Autohotkey v2]{https://www.autohotkey.com/} and a functioning keyboard.
+In order to actually run the script, you would need [Autohotkey v2]{https://www.autohotkey.com} and a functioning keyboard.

+> [!TIP]
+> Keybinds below are my own preferred set.
+Feel free to change the keybinds in the script

 ### Keybinds